my-name-is-D/high_level_nav_planning/README.md

 This work presents a navigation model at the highest level of abstraction with the agent reasoning over motions from room to room.
+It is a solution decision making and planning in a biologically inspired way without pre-training.

 Observations are considered filtered from RGB to a single colour integer by a sub-process.
 The image below gives an example of the whole pipeline where, from left to right, you can see what a minigrid environment is expected to look like, what the highest level receives as input (single colour info, corresponding to the floor colour) and what the model generates as a topological map once it has finished exploring